Close

 Teaching the Sentientism Worldview

-This short article aims to introduce the Sentientism worldview to the Religions and Worldview education community in the UK.
+This short article aims to introduce the Sentientism worldview to the Religions and Worldviews education community in the UK.
 The original version was published here in the Spring 2024 newsletter of AREIAC, the Association for Religious Education Inspectors, Advisers and Consultants.

-Like many other worldviews Sentientism looks to help us with the big questions like “what’s real?”, “who matters?” and “how can we make a better world?”
-Sentientism suggests we start answering those questions with a commitment to “evidence, reason and compassion for all sentient beings”.
-Sentience is the capacity to feel or to have experiences like pain or happiness so sentient beings are, so far, human and non-human animals.
+Like other worldviews, whether religious or not, Sentientism looks to help us with the deep questions like “what’s real?”, “who matters?” and “how can we make a better world?”
+Sentientism suggests we start answering those questions with a commitment to “evidence, reason, and compassion for all sentient beings”.

-An additional attraction of teaching the Sentientism worldview is that its commitment to “evidence and reason” can be a gateway into the wider worlds of philosophy and science.
-Even younger children engage richly in questions like “how can we work out what’s true?” and “who should we care about?”.
-Older children also enjoy exploring the sometimes radical implications of this simple, pluralistic philosophy of life.
+An additional attraction of teaching the Sentientism worldview is that its commitment to “evidence and reason” can be a gateway into the wider worlds of philosophy, science and the humanities.
+Even younger children engage richly in questions like “how can we work out what’s true?” and “who should we care about?”
+All too often these deep questions are neglected because we’re busy focusing on lists of beliefs and practices and on narrowly intra-human ethics.

 Jamie Woodhouse (hello@sentientism.info)